foodfight/showz/ideas.md

 Show Ideas
 ==========

+* Seth Chisamore and Andrew Crump on Kitchen
+* Jason Stowe, HPC in the cloud (BryanWB's top pick)
 * Chef Executive view(George Moberly/Chris Brown)
 * Advanced Chef: how to make the most out of data_bags, roles, environments, lwrps, libraries, and search
 * Hiring and getting hired - discussion w/ David Zwieback of Knewton about the challenges of hiring DevOps generalists
 * More Object-Oriented Design and Chef -- build on earlier interview w/ Nikolay Sturm
-* Chef Best Practices (jtimberman, yfeldblum, +windows dude?) -- How can we sum up what a n00b should know in 60 mins?
+* Chef Best Practices (jtimberman, fnichol, +windows dude?) -- How can we sum up what a n00b should know in 60 mins?
-* Talk w/ James Turnbull, to focus on what Chef can learn from latest developments in Puppet/Mcollective
-* Talk w/ Kevin Smith about roadmap for chef-server, esp. transition to Erlang and mysql/postgresql
+* Talk w/ Kevin Smith and Seth Falcon  about roadmap for chef-server, esp. transition to Erlang and mysql/postgresql
 * The author of the foodcritic gem, Andrew Crump
 * Perhaps someone from Heroku to talk about their use of Chef
 * One of the Mercado Libre guys to talk about their use of open source Chef Server and OpenStack for the 6th largest retail site in the world --> Leandro Reox and/or Alejandro Comisario
 * Messaging and orchestration talk, or “do we really need mcollective?”
 (Adam Jacob + Ranjib Dey would be a good guests for that)
-* Someone from Opscode Support (Steve Danna?), the wiki and how keep users happy
-* Noah Kantrowitz on PyChef and Application cookbooks refactor
+* Noah Kantrowitz and Andrea Campi on PyChef and Application cookbooks refactor
 * Joshua Timberman on maintaining the cookbook repos
 * Seth Chisamore/John Keiser on Windows support (and Paula Deen)
 * Monitoring sucks - panel of sysadmins, what monitoring tools do u use? what do u like about them? hate?
 * Sensu w/ Alex Porter
-* Webservers, general talk about webservers and the quality of the cookbooks for them
+* Webservers and reverse proxies, general talk about webservers and the quality of the cookbooks for them, and SSL management
-* Proxies and related cookbooks, have Miah Johnson as guest?
 * Databases and related cookbooks
 * High Availability and related cookbooks
 * Zookeeper
 * chef and ci -- pennyworth, travis ci,
-* Etsy Examined: in-depth examination of how the best do their business. guest =>  John Cowie
 * Full Stack Awareness w/  @crucially (Artur Bergman)
 * Matthias Meyer - chef, riak, travis awesomeness
 * Mitchell Hashimoto on using Vagrant w/ cheff